mquezada13/mquezada13/README.md

 # 👋 Hi, I'm Maura

-I'm a physicist with a background in astrophysics, now exploring how to apply my skills to data-driven problems.
+I'm a physicist working at the intersection of theoretical research and data analysis.
+My background is in astrophysics, with experience in, dark matter interactions, and phase transitions in the early universe.

-From dark matter in white dwarfs to clustering customer behavior — I'm building a bridge between science and data science.
+I'm currently exploring how to apply these skills to more general data problems — building a portfolio that combines scientific computing with core machine learning techniques.

 ---